-The Trails Forever volunteer program is an opportunity for you to work closely with park staff and gain experience doing a wide range of trail rehabilitation work.
-The following information should provide answers to most of the frequently asked questions about the Trails Forever program.
+The information below should provide answers to most of the frequently asked questions about the Trails Forever program.
 Please read over all of the information thoroughly before applying as a Trails Forever volunteer.

 What is Trails Forever?